 Nikon D850 | 200-500mm @ 500mm | ISO400 | f/5.6 | 1/8 second

 Below, Nubble Lighthouse, shot from about 2 miles away using the same focal length.
 The Moon looks enormous compared to the one above.
 This is the beauty of lens compression.

 The Moon looks like it had its top sliced off thanks to the thick cloud cover.
 Once the Moon is high, it will become very bright and will become blown out in the exposure.

 Post Process It

 After processing the sequence, you can use any software that allows you to create a video.
 If you are on a Windows system, you can use the built-in video editor.
 If you are a Lightroom user, you can use LRTimelapse to create the time-lapse.
-Learn more about creating a time-lapse in this post.

 What are your favorite types of Moon images?
 Let’s hear them in the comments below.

 To learn about upcoming workshops and tips on photography, consider subscribing to my website.